tinode/chat/docs/faq.md

 4. Update [TinodeWeb](/tinode/webapp/) config [`firebase-init.js`](https://github.com/tinode/webapp/blob/master/firebase-init.js): update `apiKey`, `messagingSenderId`, `projectId`, `appId`, `messagingVapidKey`.
 See more info at https://github.com/tinode/webapp/#push_notifications

 #### iOS and Android
 1. If you are using an Android client, add `google-services.json` to [Tindroid](/tinode/tindroid/) by following instructions at https://developers.google.com/android/guides/google-services-plugin and recompile the client.
+You may also optionally submit it to Google Play Store.
 See more info at https://github.com/tinode/tindroid/#push_notifications
 2. If you are using an iOS client, add `GoogleService-Info.plist` to [Tinodios](/tinode/ios/) by following instructions at https://firebase.google.com/docs/cloud-messaging/ios/client) and recompile the client.
+You may optionally submit the app to Apple AppStore.
 See more info at https://github.com/tinode/ios/#push_notifications